rayduck/pnohty/README.md

 - ...but not so many combos that it feels like dance dance revolution.
 Only 3–6 combos in comfortable positions.
 - Vim navigation layer, activated with the right thumb and pinky on home positions.
 - Leaves 12 positions unassigned for your favourite shortcuts.
 4 of these are quite nice.

+## Patchnotes

+### 1.1
+- rearranged the numpad so that numbers increase toward the right, which is more familiar.
+(321 -> 123)
+- swapped the CMD and OPT thumb combos so CMD-C/V can now be done with just the left hand while the right is occupied with the mouse or trackpad.
+- added a logo

 ## Quick start: ease into it